CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ### [Task 2](./Task2.ipynb): Quantum Annealing

 In task 2, we solve the UD-MIS problem via quantum annealing.
+Here we provide brief descriptions to our solution, while we point to [Task 2](./Task2.ipynb) for more details, we briefly describe.
 The solution to the UD-MIS problem corresponds to the bitstring obtained after quantum annealing with the highest probability when measured in the computational basis.
 Figure 2.1 shows the probability distribution of the measurement outcome.

 <figure class="image">
   <img width="1600" src = "./figures/task2.png" />